 Does Bernie want the government to completely take over the healthcare system?

 No. The United Kingdom’s National Health Service is an example of a system where the government owns and operates the public hospitals and employs the staff in those facilities.
-Alternatively, Bernie is proposing a Medicare-for-All system of social insurance that is found in Canada, continental Europe, and in other developed nations.
+That is not what Bernie is proposing.

 Wait a minute, this all sounds like magic.
-How the heck are we going to pay for it?
+How are we going to pay for it?